Poly Canyon Village FAQ's

 There are two bathrooms per apartment each having a full tub/shower unit.
 ADA apartments have a tub/shower unit in one bathroom and a wheelchair roll-in ADA compliant shower in the second bathroom.

-Students may bring some additional furnishings, however, keep in mind, the original furnishings must remain in the apartment.
+Students may bring some small additional furnishings, however, keep in mind, the original furnishings must remain in the apartment.
 Students may bring free-standing storage units, or bookcases, but because of safety concerns, they cannot exceed 48" in height.
 Due to space constraints in the apartments, students should not bring additional personal furniture such as couches/sofas.
 See Move in Information for Poly Canyon Village for more details.

 Students can bring any of the above or decide among roommates who will bring which of the items to share.
 Please note that large stereo speakers are not allowed in the apartments.
 In each living room, there is a wall mounted bracket for a small flat screen TV with a cable TV outlet that can hold up to 75 lbs.
 Each bedroom also has a cable TV outlet.